About the Species

 Population Status

-- There are three stocks of Dover sole: Pacific coast, one stock contained in a stock complex in the Gulf of Alaska, and one stock contained in a stock complex in the Bering Sea/Aleutian Islands.
+- There are three stocks of Dover sole: Pacific coast, one stock contained in the Gulf of Alaska Deepwater Flatfish Complex, and one stock contained in the Bering Sea/Aleutian Islands Other Flatfish Complex.
 According to the most recent stock assessments:

-- The Gulf of Alaska Deepwater Flatfish Complex is not overfished (2018 stock assessment) and not subject to overfishing based on 2020 catch data.
-Dover sole is assessed and is the primary species in the complex.
+- Dover sole is the primary species contained in the Gulf of Alaska Deepwater Flatfish Complex and has been assessed, and the stock complex is not overfished based on the assessment of Dover sole (2019 stock assessment of Dover sole).
+The stock complex is not subject to overfishing based on 2022 catch data.
 Summary stock assessment information can be found on Stock SMART.

 Appearance